dikortis/LetsTalkETC/Episodes/Episode_6.md

-come check it out ok Jesus all right let's go look right and then we'll do dungeons and dragons later all right so so yeah I looked at it then got into it just playing around with it a little bit not go too crazy and then you had that spike
+come check it out ok Jesus all right let's go look right and then we'll do dungeons and dragons later all right so so I looked at it then got into it just playing around with it a little bit not go too crazy and then you had that spike